Our work is made possible through the support of the following organisations:

 Ruby Lowe on Tony Birch

-Ranging over Tony Birch’s writing career, Ruby Lowe’s review highlights the powerful reticence characteristic of Birch’s creative and critical output, one attuned to survival in the face of invasion and settlement as ‘a quiet moment of triumph’.
+Ranging over Tony Birch’s career, Ruby Lowe’s review explores the distinct tonalities of Birch’s fiction and criticism, attuned as they are to what he calls the ‘quiet moment of triumph’ that is survival in the face of invasion and settlement.

 Published less than a year after Women and Children, Birch’s On Kim Scott provides a guide to reading the Wilomin Noongar author’s formidable works.
 Birch draws on his two decades-long engagement with Scott’s writing, offering an exploration of the latter’s novels, with a particular focus on Benang: From the Heart, recently reissued in a twenty-fifth anniversary edition.
 Birch also situates Scott’s writing within the Wilomin Noongar Language and Stories Project, a program that Lilly Brown has described as part of an ‘urgent promotion of regional Australian languages emergent from place in the ongoing process of regeneration and healing’.
 Birch stresses that Scott’s writing is not a simple rewriting of narratives of Australian triumphalism, nor is it assimilable to post-colonial narratives of ‘answering back’ the coloniser; rather, Noongar stories are ‘autonomous and independent, and precede the myths that were invented to displace them’.
 On Kim Scott asks the reader to learn a new way of reading Aboriginal literature, one that recognises Aboriginal being itself as a ‘quiet moment of triumph’.